d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-implementation.md

 ### Training

-Fortunately, [**the training loop for MLPs is exactly the same as for softmax regression.**] We define the model, data, trainer and finally invoke the `fit` function on model and data.
+Fortunately, [**the training loop for MLPs is exactly the same as for softmax regression.**] We define the model, data, trainer and finally invoke the `fit` method on model and data.

 ```{.python .input}
 %%tab all